 The bill would state a vehicle owner or lessee could apply for the license plate not less than 60 days prior to their registration renewal date, on a form prescribed and furnished by the Director of Vehicles (Director), Department of Revenue.
-The bill would require the applicant to provide either the annual logo use authorization statement provided by the respective organization or make the royalty payment to the county treasurer.
-The bill would not allow registration or license plates to be transferred to any person other than the applicant, but the Director could transfer the distinctive licenses plate from a leased vehicle to a purchased vehicle.
+The bill would require the applicant to provide the annual logo use authorization statement provided by the respective organization or make the royalty or fee payment to the county treasurer.
+The bill would not allow registration or license plates to be transferred to any person other than the applicant, but the Director could transfer the Braden's Hope for Childhood Cancer, proud educator, and AKA licenses plate from a leased vehicle to a purchased vehicle.

 The bill would specify renewals of registration would be annual, upon payment of the license plate fee, and in accordance with the license plate issuance cycle.
-The bill would prohibit renewal of registration until the applicant has paid the county treasurer the logo use royalty payment or presents the annual logo use authorization statement.
-Without proof of paying the royalty fee, the applicant would be required to return the license plate to the treasurer of the county of the person's residence.
+The bill would prohibit renewal of registration until the applicant has paid the county treasurer the logo use royalty payment or Gadsden flag license plate fee or presents the annual logo use authorization statement.
+Without proof of paying the fee, the applicant would be required to return the license plate to the treasurer of the county of the person's residence.